LewisJEllis/nantalk/deckset.md

 ---

-# "NaN" also stands for:
+# "NaN" actually stands for:
 # Not a NaN

 ---